 - I was earning a really small income and I was broke.
 Thankfully, I had no debts, but I still had responsibilities that I had to keep on addressing such as bills to pay and parents/siblings to support.

 - I needed more time to learn some new skills for the kind of remote work that I wanted (graphic and web design).
-I also needed more ‘experience’ to develop a good portfolio.
+I also needed more experience to develop a good portfolio for potential clients.

 - I also lived in a third world country.
 With the ‘power’ of my passport, I can’t just buy one-way tickets with no prior plans or costly visas to take care of first.

 Remember how we talked about excuses back in step #1?
 These were my top 3 excuses.

 My solution in addressing these excuses?
 To be patient, to hustle, and to bide my time.